Aursen/ObesityAnalysis/README.md

 ## Introduction

-**WARNING**: This is a school project.
+**WARNING**: This is a project for our school.
 Not to be used in any other context!

+We worked on the Dataset for estimation of obesity levels based on eating habits and physical condition in individuals from Colombia, Peru and Mexico.
-This project is based on a columbian study.
-Globally we found that Random Forest is the best algorithm to predict
+Globally we found that Random Forest is the best algorithm to predict obesity levels.
+For more informations about the model's choice and features selected go to the notebook's section.

 ## Table of contents
   * [Notebook](#Notebook)